 The most common serious injury suffered by victims of an auto accident, truck accident, boat accident, motorcycle accident or other vehicle accident in Georgia is a neck, back or spinal cord injury.
-Charles Scholle has significant experience in the successful representation of victims of these serious injuries.
+Charles Scholle and the legal team at Scholle Law has significant experience in the successful representation of victims of these serious injuries.

 Spinal cord injuries are extremely serious, requiring immediate medical attention.
 Symptoms depend on the trauma’s severity and location: with a "complete spinal cord injury" the nerves do not function at any point below the injury; and with a "partial spinal cord injury" there is some nerve function below the injury.

 Understanding vertebrae anatomy is important in understanding how the spinal cord can be injured.
 We have 4 movable vertebrae: 7 cervical, 12 thoracic and 5 lumbar.
 The spinal nerves wind through the spinal canal.
 The cervical vertebrae are located in the neck, the thoracic are located in the upper back and the lumbar are located in the lower back.
 Vertebrae are numbered in sequential order so that C1 is the top cervical vertebrae and C7 is the bottom, just above the thoracic vertebrae that begin with T1 and so on.
 An injury occurring higher up the spinal cord results in relatively more paralysis than one in the lower vertebrae.